StudentCV/guides/rpi3_image_processing.md

 ## pylon
 Pylon contains all the software we need for interacting with Basler cameras.
 Builds are provided for multiple platforms.

-1. Download the latest pylon version from [here](http://www.baslerweb.com/de/support/download-uebersicht/downloads-software?type=28&series=0&model=0), pick the hardfloat ARM version for linux
+1. Download the latest pylon version from [here](http://www.baslerweb.com/de/support/download-uebersicht/downloads-software?type=28&series=0&model=0), pick the hardfloat ARM version for Linux
-2. Unpack the file to a directory of choice
+2. Unpack the file to a directory of your choice
 3. Follow the instructions in the `INSTALL` file.
 Do not attempt to run the pylon viewer as it is not bundled with ARM releases
 4. After successful installation plug in e.g. your Basler USB camera
 5. Now we will check if everything works.
 In your terminal move to pylon's `Samples/Grab` directory and execute `make`, then run `./Grab`, you should see some text scrolling with information about pictures being grabbed